somtirtha/earthDataVisualizationTool/README.md

 1. Get the HDF Java installation and also the ArcGIS installation file from this link: https://drive.google.com/open?id=0BzOo3S_zMQSDOWlERHR2U1pJZjA

-2. Put your HDF Java Libraries in a location of preference.
+2. Untar CMake-hdfjava-3.3.2.tar and put your HDF Java Libraries in a location of preference.

 3. Install ArcGIS SDK provided.
 If you need instructions you can follow this guide: https://developers.arcgis.com/java/10-2/guide/install-the-sdk.htm